Become a School Governor

 A governor is appointed in a voluntary unpaid capacity and can resign at any time.
 The Board of Governors meets as often as its business requires.

 The Board of Governors is made up of members with different skills, knowledge and experience.
-The business of the school is progressed by the whole Board of Governors working together in the best interests of the pupils.
+The business of the school is progressed by the whole Board of Governors working together in the best interests of the learners.
 Every governor is expected to contribute to the conduct of school business and every governor can expect to learn something new.

 How do I apply?